abrolmanas/nagp/README.md

 		1. Navigate to the project directory: cd Nagp/springboot-mongodb

-		2. Create a JAR file of the project:
+		2. Create a JAR file of the project from the IDE framework or by command or from the IDE framework
-			./mvnw clean package

 ### 2. Run Docker Engine
 		1. Open Docker Engine

 ### 3. Build Docker Image

+		1. Switch to spring project directory cd springboot-mongodb

-		1. Create a Docker image of the project: docker build -t manas_nagp_sbmgdc .
+		2. Create a Docker image of the project: docker build -t manas_nagp_sbmgdc .

-		2. Tag the created image:
+		3. Tag the created image:
 			docker tag manas_nagp_sbmgdc manasabrol/manas_nagp_sbmgdc

-		3. Push the image to Docker Hub: docker push manasabrol/manas_nagp_sbmgdc
+		4. Push the image to Docker Hub: docker push manasabrol/manas_nagp_sbmgdc

 ### 4. Run Kubernetes Environment